rhino1998/gofuzzyourself/README.md

-# Go Fuzz Yourself
+# Lanugo

-GoFuzzYourself is a fuzzer and regression tester.
+Lanugo is a fuzzer and regression tester.
 It compares the behaviors of binaries given various inputs